CaseyCrosby/CaseyCrosby/README.md

 ### Hi there 👋
+My name is Casey Crosby and I am a Software Developer.
+Currently im working my way through the freeCodeCamp curriculm.
+*RESPONSIVE WEB DESIGN CERTIFICATION 75%
+*JavaScript ALGORITHMS AND DATA STRUCTURES CERTIFICATION 70%

+I found the amazing world of Software Development and have passionate about learning everyday since.
+I love the creativity of solving problems with code and technology.
+This repo contains some of my learning projects and personal projects.
+Thank you for visting.
 <!--
 **CaseyCrosby/CaseyCrosby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.